 The Cavalier King Charles Spaniel is one of the smallest of the spaniels and has been bred to be a loyal companion for generations.
-They are very affectionate, gentle dogs that do well with little exercise and enjoy relaxing on the couch.
+They are affectionate, gentle dogs.
+Plus, they do well with little exercise and enjoy relaxing on the couch.

 #2 – Basset Hound

 The Basset Hound was originally a hunting dog but has evolved into a goofy, loyal companion.
-They do well in homes with children and require relatively little exercise despite their size.
+They do well in homes with children and need little exercise despite their size.

 #3 – Italian Greyhound

 The Italian Greyhound is the smallest of the sighthounds and makes an excellent lapdog and companion.
-They are very low maintenance but do not do well in cold weather, so should either be clothed in sweaters or kept inside.
+They are very low maintenance but do not do well in cold weather.
+So, they should either be clothed in sweaters or kept inside.
 They are very sweet dogs that are ideal for someone looking for an easily managed breed.